Tips for helping older people overcome mild depression

 Downloading our guide on helping family to avoid loneliness is a great first stop.

 There are plenty of opportunities for people to get out of their homes to meet others at lunch and tea clubs.
 You can find these locally.
 If your parent is restricted to home much of the time, a telephone club could bring friendship and interest.

-If you found this article helpful, why not join the family and receive our regular free newsletter?
-Just click on the membership box below.
+If you found this article helpful, why not sign up for our regular free newsletter?
+Just fill in the box below.